Your Visa credit card protected with EMV chip and ongoing monitoring

 How do I use my chip card?

-To use your card you insert the chip portion of the card into the card reader with the chip facing up.
-Follow the prompts on the screen.
-Your card will remain in the reader until the transaction is complete.
-Remember to remove your card when done.
+Insert the chip part of the card into the reader with the chip facing up.
+Follow the screen prompts.
+Your card stays in the reader until the transaction is done.
+Remember to take your card when finished.

 Do I still have to sign for the purchase?